xuanlongvts/GitComplete/start-web/README.md

 ## Deployment

-Branch realwork: (update) This is description for Deployment
+This is description for Deployment

 ## How To Contribute

-Branch realwork: (update) This is description for Contribute
+This is description for Contribute

-Pleas fork this repository and then issue pull
+Branch realwork add: Pleas fork this repository and then issue pull

-Branch realwork: (update) Them dong moi ne
+Them dong moi ne

-Dong nua ne
+Branch realwork add: Dong nua ne

 ### Copyright

-Branch realwork: (update) 2014 Git.Training
+2014 Git.Training